Scalingo/terraform-provider-encrypted/Readme.md

 }
 ```

-This resource accept the following params:
+This resource accepts the following parameters:

 * path: Path to the encrypted file
 * content_type: Format of the specified file (For now only "`json`" is supported)